Divorce Law in Delaware

 Child Custody and Visitation

-- How well the child has adjusted to their home and school environment
+- How well the child has adjusted to home and school

-- Any evidence of domestic violence or other types of abuse
+- Any evidence of domestic violence or abuse

-- Mental and physical health of the family
+- Mental and physical health of the parents and child

-- The wishes of both the child and the parents
+- The wishes of both parents and the child when appropriate

 The Process of Going Through Divorce Law in Delaware